Dealer's Choice (game show): Episode status

+The series' existence has not been confirmed.
+The possibility remains that most episodes were lost because of the wiping of videotapes.
+This remained a common practice as late as 1976, long after the invention of the videocassette.

 Home game

 A home edition of the game was produced by Gamut Of Games under the name Place Your Bets!
 Jack Clark and Jane Nelson were pictured on the cover, and it featured many of the same games from the series.
 The name Place Your Bets! was used instead of Dealer's Choice because Parker Brothers manufactured an unrelated board game on the market under the Dealer's Choice name, which was first launched in 1972.